-The Department of Energy (DOE) has issued its final interpretive guidance on the statutory definition of “foreign entity of concern” (FEOC) in the Bipartisan Infrastructure Law (BIL), which is designed to reduce reliance on FEOCs in battery supply chains and bolster the growth of domestic and friend-shored battery materials and manufacturing.
+In May 2024, the Department of Energy (DOE) issued its final interpretive guidance on the statutory definition of “foreign entity of concern” (FEOC) in the Infrastructure Investment and Jobs Act (IIJA), that is designed to reduce reliance on FEOCs in battery supply chains and bolster the growth of domestic and friend-shored battery materials and manufacturing.
 The guidance is largely finalized as proposed in December 2023 with refinements and clarification to aid automakers and other stakeholders in identifying FEOCs in their battery supply chains.
 (See the press release: DOE Releases Final Interpretive Guidance on the Definition of Foreign Entity of Concern | Department of Energy)

 The final interpretive guidance clarifies the definition of the term “foreign entity of concern” by providing interpretations of the following key terms: